lindsay-morel/memx-yocto-renesas/README.md

 `FW_CommitID=0x196bb59f`

-That's all! you can boot the system with the module and SD card installed.
+That's all!
+You can boot the system with the module and SD card installed.
 Login with `root`.